 - Deleting a journal with an associated journal receiver. - Using the Work with Journal (WRKJRN) interface to recover a journal that has an associated journal receiver you are saving.

 \JRNRCV (journal receiver)

-- Deleting or moving the journal receiver. - Attaching or detaching the journal receiver from a journal. - Deleting the journal with which the receiver is associated. - Using the Work with Journal (WRKJRN) interface to recover a damaged journal receiver.
+- Deleting or moving the journal receiver. - Deleting the journal with which the receiver is associated. - · Using the Work with Journal (WRKJRN) interface to recover a damaged journal receiver.

 \PRDLOD (product load)